Employment / 24-month STEM OPT Extension

 - Processing time of 8-10 business days begins once ISS receives a complete and accurate I-983.

 - Once processed, ISS will send an electronic STEM OPT Extension I-20 to the email address associated with your SEVP Portal.
+You do not need an SEVP Portal account to receive this email.

 Step 4: Assemble Documents for your STEM Extension Application